At Crown Point Ecology Center, an organic farm and education center in Bath, a slender young man pauses on a hot, hazy morning to wipe his brow.

 The work goes well, and Hattie’s Gardens manager Nathan Edge says that’s typical.

 “They are all eager to learn.
 They’re excited with any new tasks that we bring to them.”

-Hattie’s Gardens is one of the Hattie Larlham Foundation’s many vocational programs for people with developmental disabilities.
+Hattie’s Gardens is one of the Hattie Larlham Foundation’s many vocational programs for adults with disabilities.

 The foundation headquartered in Mantua was established more than 50 years ago by an intensive care nurse at Ravenna’s Robinson Memorial Hospital.
 She took 10 children into her farmhouse to care for them.
-Today, with a 35 million dollar annual budget, the nonprofit serves 1500 people in 20 Ohio counties.
+Today, with a $35 million annual budget, the nonprofit serves 1,500 people in 20 Ohio counties.

 “Watching the circle of life of growing stuff from seeds spring forth from the earth and it’s just like a natural feeling that I have.”